Practice-Led PhD Research

 Kinetic sculpture 1 consists of a pendulum 497mm in diameter suspended from a height of approx. 5 m.
 The pendulum has a camera mounted internally that takes a photo every 2nd swing peak, tracking the precession of the pendulum over 24 hours.
 The film formed from these frames is shown as a moving picture to expose the earth’s rotation about the pendulum on a screen.

-Further related sculptures and prints demonstrate what the effect of latitude is upon the precessional rate in degrees per hour.
+Further related sculptures and prints signify what the effect of latitude is upon the precessional rate in degrees per hour.

 Kinetic sculpture 2 consists of a gantry of clock movements designed to drive pendulums whose frequencies are in the same ratios as the unison, major third, perfect fifth, and octave intervals as used in music.
 Observers will notice the relationship between the tick rhythms for the pairs of movements.
 They will also observe the square law relationship between pendulum lengths and frequencies.

-Further sculptures include steam-bent ash sculpture as an interpretation of d’Alembert’s travelling wave equation, and the Analemma Sundial sculpture situated in the University of Dundee Botanic Gardens.
+Further sculptures include steam-bent ash sculpture as an interpretation of d’Alembert’s travelling wave equation, the Analemma Sundial sculpture and landscape Artwork, situated in the University of Dundee Botanic Gardens.

 Some Video Clips of Work in Progress